alexandraion22/jupyterhub-extension/README.md

 You can find some of the CSS classes that identify different widgets in JupyterLab in the [developer documentation](https://jupyterlab.readthedocs.io/en/stable/developer/css.html#commonly-used-css-selectors).

 > See also the [documentation](https://jupyterlab.readthedocs.io/en/stable/extension/extension_points.html#context-menu).

+## Showing the Google OAuth token

+This customization extends the example dialog to also display the Google OAuth access token that JupyterHub obtains when users sign in with Google.
+The token is kept on the server and exposed through a lightweight Jupyter Server handler at `/jlab-examples/google-token`.
+When the context-menu entry is executed, the front-end fetches the token from this endpoint and includes it in the dialog body together with the selected directory path.